githwxi/ATS-Xanadu/docgen/SYNTAX/ATS3-ConcreteSyntax.md

 Keywords
 --------

-Xanadu supports a rich set of programming features, making use of quite a few keywords.
+ATS3 supports a rich set of programming features, making use of quite a few keywords.

 The following keywords are for forming expressions: